Optical Approach to Gravitational Redshift: Deflection of Light

 The Schwarzschild metric, appropriate for the region exterior to a spherically symmetric distribution of mass $M$, is given in the standard form as

 In what follows, we use for the components of the metric tensor the expressions $g_{00}(r)=1/g_{rr}(r)=1-2GM/c^2r$.
 Assuming that the whole motion takes place in the plane $\varphi=0$, we obtain as the equations of motion three differential equations.
-For light rays propagating along the geodesic lines, we replace the parameter $\tau$ by a parameter $s$ describing trajectory.
-In particular, Weinberg$^{(10)}$ chooses to normalize $s$ so that
+For light rays propagating along the geodesic lines, we replace the parameter $\tau$ by a parameter $p$ describing trajectory.
+In particular, one may choose to normalize $p$ so that

-On the normalization condition the three differential equations can be combined into one differential equation, which is of the same structure as (10).
-According to Weinberg, the change in $\theta$ as $r$ decreases from infinity to its minimum value $r_0$ is given by
+On this normalization condition the three differential equations can be combined into one differential equation, which is of the same structure as (8).
+According to Weinberg (1972), the change in $\theta$ as $r$ decreases from infinity to its minimum value $r_0$ is given by

 This integral can be evaluated by expanding in the small parameters $GM/c^2r$ and $GM/c^2r_0$ to first order, giving $4GM/c^2r_0$ for a light ray deflected by the Sun.